Breast biopsy

 What is a breast biopsy?

-A breast biopsy is a diagnostic test that involves the removal of all or part of a tissue sample for examination under a microscope by a pathologist.
-It is performed using imaging techniques (ultrasound, stereotaxy or MRI).
+A breast biopsy is a diagnostic test that involves the removal of a total or partial sample of tissue to be examined under a microscope by a pathologist.
+It is performed using imaging techniques (ultrasound, stereotaxy or magnetic resonance imaging).

-This procedure is called histology, and requires the use of a thicker needle to obtain more sample.
+This procedure is called histology, and requires the use of a thicker needle to obtain more samples.

-To guide us through the procedure, the three usual breast imaging techniques are used (ultrasound, stereotaxy and MRI).
-Ultrasound is preferable for its speed and accuracy, as it offers real-time imaging, but for lesions not visible by that technique, the other two can be used.
+The three common breast imaging techniques (ultrasound, stereotaxy and MRI) are used to guide the procedure.
+Ultrasound is the preferred technique due to its speed and precision, as it provides a real-time image, but for lesions that are not visible using this technique, the other two can be used.

-The biopsy lasts 20-45 minutes depending on the technique.
+The biopsy takes 20-45 minutes depending on the technique.
 Only very occasionally and due to multiple causes, the sample may not be diagnostic.

-During the course of your medical study, some of the imaging tests (mammography, ultrasound, MRI...) may have shown some type of alteration of an unknown nature.
+During the course of your medical examination, some of the imaging tests (mammography, ultrasound, etc.) may have shown some type of alteration of an unknown nature.

 No preparation or fasting is required.
-Neither is any type of admission or special aftercare required.
+No admission or special aftercare is required.

-The duration of the test is extremely short (about five minutes or less) and the tolerance is excellent.
-In fact, it is not usually necessary to administer analgesics after the puncture, in most cases.
+The duration of the test is extremely short (about five minutes or less) and tolerance is excellent.
+In fact, it is not usually necessary to administer painkillers after the puncture in most cases.

 Breast microbiopsy techniques